How to turn a drawer into a charging station for your electronics

-For the next few days, I'm going to show you a few ways I've applied the principles we've already discussed in my own home.
-We've already looked at my closet and the playroom, and today I'm going to show you what I've done with cell phones and other electronic devices and their chargers.
+For the next few days, I’m going to show you a few ways I’ve applied the decluttering principles we’ve already discussed in my own home.

-The Maestro and I did not get cell phones until we were 30 years old.
-My kids think that's insane.
-And, since we just got Bria (turning 14 next week) her first iPhone this summer, I can see why.
-It is very difficult to live in today's world without having a bunch of electronic devices.
+My husband and I did not get cell phones until we were 30 years old.
+My kids think that’s insane.
+And, since we just got our oldest (turning 14 next week) her first iPhone this summer, I can see why.
+It is very difficult to live in today’s world without having a bunch of electronic devices.